 Overheating can quickly cause other issues such as heat stroke.

 Among other common health issues that are worth avoiding at all costs.

 Chinchillas have very dense fur so letting your dog scare the chinchilla or placing added anxiety to your chinchilla may accelerate the overheating process and cause more danger and potential for harm to your furry friends.

-My chinchilla loves her dust baths.
-It’s when she loves to come out, act friendly and cuddly and have a good old time.
-When I first got her, per the rescue’s directions, I began making her associate the dust bath with something enjoyable, and I tap the dust bath with my finger making a clicking noise.
+When I first got her, per the breeder’s directions, I began making her associate the dust bath with something enjoyable, and I tap the dust bath with my finger making a clicking noise.

 It works, give it a try and be sure to leave a comment below at how it plays out for you.

-Technically, Even the Cage Should Be Separated from Your Dog
+Your Chinchilla Cage Should Be Separated from Your Dog In The Beginning

 A small animal like a chinchilla becoming frightened may not seem like a big deal but can have other adverse consequences if it happens for an extended period or happens too often.